phansch/philhansch.net/_drafts/unicode-fun.md

   </tbody>
 </table>

+The uncolored numbers in the UTF columns are part of the UTF encoding.

 ## Unicode to UTF8

 The first step is to determine what Unicode Area the provided Unicode code point is in.